Last updated: 12/01/2012

 All three are available in an RV, depending on your location.
 The closer you are to developed areas the more likely you are to have wifi.
 A little farther out of developed areas cellular data will still work.
 And for access anywhere you can see the southern sky, satellite Internet is available.

 From a complexity perspective wifi is the simplest, requiring the least equipment and expense - your laptop will just "do it" if you are in range of the hotspot.
 Next comes cellular data - it requires more equipment (a smartphone or a cellular modem) and is more expensive and complex.
 Last in simplicity - the most complex and expensive - is satellite Internet.
 While available anywhere it is going to cost the most and be the hardest to keep running effectively.
+I discuss the first two here.
+Satellite is no longer widely used by most RVers, since the cellular system now accommodates "most" peoples needs.

 Cellular data is actually pretty good these days.
 But way out in the mountains you are not likely to get a signal.